-Los Angeles Tax Attorney
+Los Angeles Tax Attorney and CPA

 Many businesses and taxpayers in and around Los Angeles have benefitted significantly from the strong local, state, and regional economy yet do not use the services of a local L.A. tax attorney when they face potential tax audits or inquiries.
-Los Angeles is an international city with a booming entertainment industry that not only reaches across the United States, but also the world.
+Los Angeles is an international city with a booming entertainment industry that not only reaches across the United States but also the world.
 Furthermore, L.A. is fortunate enough to be located on the west coast close to major ports bringing goods, products, and commodities from Asia and China.
 Thus, some companies also operating overseas may have additional international tax obligations on the funds they repatriate.
-Furthermore, due to the area’s significant ties to the worldwide economy, individuals in living in Los Angeles are more likely to have foreign disclosure and international tax obligations.
+Furthermore, due to the area’s significant ties to the worldwide economy, individuals living in Los Angeles are more likely to have foreign disclosure and international tax obligations.

 These economic advantages have led to the development of some of the more wealthy areas in the United States.
 In particular, Beverly Park, The Hill Section of Manhattan Beach, Beverly Hills, Woodland Hills and Hidden Hills are neighborhoods where great financial success is the rule.
 However, the prosperity in Los Angeles may mean that taxpayers in the area face a higher than average risk of a tax audit.
 A recent study by the National Taxpayer Advocate showed clusters of tax enforcement activity in wealthy parts of major metropolitan areas.
 Los Angeles was one of the cities identified in the report.
 This is likely a case of the IRS focusing its efforts on where the money is in order to maximize its return on tax enforcement efforts.
 Nevertheless, taxpayers should recognize this risk and engage in appropriate measures to maintain or achieve compliance with the U.S. Tax Code.

 Most citizens, legal permanent residents, and others in the Los Angeles area, all have an obligation to file their income taxes on a yearly basis.
 Typically, the deadline to file one’s personal taxes is April 15.
 Whether an individual is obligated to file a return is based on his or her filing status and level of income.
 For example, in 2014 a single filer aged 65 years or older must file if he or she has $11,700 or greater in income.
-However a sole filer who has yet to reach the age of 65 would be required to file after earning only $10,150 in income.
-In general, heads of household, married taxpayers who file jointly, and certain widowers who have qualifying dependents can earn more before they are required to file.
+However, a sole filer who has yet to reach the age of 65 would be required to file after earning only $10,150 in income.
+In general, heads of households, married taxpayers who file jointly, and certain widowers who have qualifying dependents can earn more before they are required to file.
 However, many of these individuals would likely want to file regardless because the only way to obtain one’s income tax return is to file.
 Learn more about the importance of hiring a Los Angeles income tax attorney.

 California State Income Taxes